Board of Trustees

 Arthur C. Vailas, PhD

-Dr. Arthur Vailas is the President of Idaho State University.
+Dr. Arthur Vailas is the former President of Idaho State University.
 Prior to this role, he was vice chancellor and vice president for research and intellectual property management for the University of Houston System and the University of Houston (UH).
 He joined UH in 1995 as vice president for research and vice provost for graduate studies, and professor and distinguished chair in biology and biochemistry.

 Prior to joining UH, Vailas was associate dean for research and development at the University of Wisconsin-Madison, a university he served in numerous capacities including professor of surgery, division of orthopedic surgery in the College of Medicine; professor of kinesiology, school of education; professor, department of poultry science in the College of Agriculture; and professor and director of the Biodynamics Laboratory.